AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 # Install the PI to Data Hub Agent

 The PI to Data Hub Agent can be installed as part of the PI Server installation kit, or as a standalone install.
-When you install the PI to Data Hub Agent, make sure to follow these guidelines:

-- Use a domain account that has been granted Administrator privileges on a computer registered to the same domain.

-- Enable read access to Data Archive security tables and the PI points and data to be transferred.

-- Enable read access to the AF server elements and attributes to be transferred.

-- Use an account that is assigned to the `Tenant Administrator` role for the PI to Data Hub Agent installation.

-- For heavy workloads, install the agent on a host computer separate from your PI Server deployment.

-You can download the PI to Data Hub Agent from the PI to Data Hub Agents page on the portal and then transfer it to the computer that will host the agent.

-**Note:** The PI to Data Hub Agent installation cannot be completed if the system time is not correct.
-Additionally, you will not be able to complete the PI to Data Hub Agent installation if Internet Explorer Enhanced Security Configuration is enabled.
-For more information, see [Disable Internet Explorer Enhanced Security Configuration](xref:disable-ie-security).

 ## Configure access to PI Data Archive Security tables, PI point data, and optional AF server

-**Important:** The PI to Data Hub Agent requires the Windows service account to `Run as user`.
-Enable read access to the following PI Server data:
+For the following PI Server data, you will need to enable read access to the PI identity, PI group, or PI user that the PI to Data Hub Agent is connecting as.
+For AF Server, ensure the AF Identity that the PI to Data Hub Agent is connecting as has read access to the elements and attributes to be transferred.

 - Archive data (PIARCDATA Security table)